Škoda Favorit

-The second series is the Type 781 range of compact cars that was made from 1987 to 1995.
-It was Škoda's first car to follow the European trend of locating the engine at the front, mounted transversely, and was also their first car to use front-wheel drive.
-The Favorit was premiered in July 1987 at the Brno Engineering Fair.
+The Škoda Favorit (Type 781) is a supermini car which was made by Škoda Auto from 1987 to 1995.
+Initially it was only a five-door hatchback, but two other body styles were later added: A five-door estate car in 1990 called the Škoda Forman (Type 785) and a two-door coupé utility truck in 1991 called the Škoda Pick-up (Type 787).
+The Favorit was Škoda's first car to follow the European trend of locating the engine at the front, mounted transversely, and was also their first car to use front-wheel drive.
+It was premiered in July 1987 at the Brno Engineering Fair in Czechoslovakia.
+The Favorit name was previously used for the Type 904 and 923 models produced by Škoda from 1936 to 1941.